Woman from a Palmyrene sarcophagus, standing sarcophagus lid

 Description of object

-The woman depicted was probably a part of a large sarcophagus, now detached just below the waist.
-The surface of the portrait is slightly weathered.
+The relief depicts a standing female figure, depicted frontally.
+The woman depicted, unidentified here, was probably a part of a large sarcophagus, now detached just below the waist.
+The surface of the portrait is slightly weathered, and damaged in some places.
 Most of her nose is missing, along with the right shoulder, part of the right forearm and the right hand.
-Three separate inscriptions are sitiuated on the three keys held by the woman.
-They all carry traces of red pigment.
+Three separate inscriptions are situated on the three keys held by the woman, all of which carry traces of red pigment.

 Choice of methods